-Closing costs are typically between 2 and 5 percent of the loan amount, which can add a few thousand dollars to your out-of-pocket costs.
+When you’re budgeting for a down payment, remember to include closing costs in your calculations, too.
+Closing costs are typically between 2% and 5% of the loan amount.
+This can add a few thousand dollars to your upfront, out-of-pocket costs.

 Credit score and interest rate

 Mortgage rates can fluctuate from week to week, or even day to day, based on market conditions.
-Rates also vary by lender — which is why it’s important to shop around for your mortgage loan and find the best deal.Begin shopping for mortgage rates.
+Rates also vary by lender, which is why it’s important to shop around for your mortgage loan and find the best deal.Begin shopping for mortgage rates.
 Start here

+When calculating affordability, your lender also considers your current debt load.
 Your debt-to-income ratio is the percentage of your monthly income that you spend on monthly debt payments.

+Mortgage lenders care about the amount of your income, but they also evaluate the stability of your income.
 In most cases, you’ll need to show a history of two consecutive years of employment to qualify for a mortgage.

+The most important thing in a lender’s eyes is income stability.
+The more predictable your income, the better.
 So if most of your income comes from commissions — which aren’t guaranteed — the lender will review your commission income over the previous two years.

-Tips to afford more house on a $70K salary
+Tips to afford more house on a $70,000 salary